-The newest group of chemicals used in tick control in dogs are the isoxazolines, Nexgard, Bravecto and Simparica.
-These are monthly or three monthly tablets for dogs and have proved to be very popular and very effective if used correctly.
+The newest group of chemicals used in tick control in dogs are the isoxazolines including Nexgard, Bravecto, Simparica and The Big 5.
+These are available as chewable tablets or spot on formulations for dogs and have proved to be very popular and very effective if used correctly.

 Note: If your animal is already showing signs of tick paralysis, immediate tick treatment by a veterinary clinic is required.

 Remove the tick using a tick twister (an implement designed for tick removal – available at our vet clinics), fingers or tweezers.
 Try to grasp the tick as close to the skin as possible, and twist the tick – this will help to dislodge the mouthparts from the skin.
 Put the tick in a sealable container or ziplock bag (alive if possible) to be identified by a vet to see if your pet requires veterinary attention.